 Most of the time we stayed in Provincial Park campgrounds which were more ‘back to nature’.
 There was usually a reception building where you check in and can stock up on ice and firewood.
 Then there were toilet and shower blocks with laundry facilities (keep a supply of ‘loonies’ – aka one dollar coins, the name comes from the birds which are pictured on them).
 Most had electrical hookups and filling/dumping stations for water and waste.

 The facilities might be simple but the location is what makes these campsites so special.
 We parked up next to lakes, waterfalls and forests.
 But my favourite spot was at Lake Superior Provincial Park.
 The campsite ran along the edge of the lakeshore with just two rows of RVs surrounded by tall pine trees.
 Within 10 metres of our pitch was a huge sandy beach and a lake which stretched as far as you can see, with a bench perfect for a sunset G&T.

 You’ve also got wildlife all around you.
 We had gophers popping up in Regina Beach and a raccoon who raided next door’s cool box and was chomping on a cereal bar in Killarney Provincial Park.
 Though you need to be careful not to leave food out in areas where there are bears around (though we never saw one despite cooking steaks on the RV hob one evening).

 Is it hard to drive an RV?

-Do make a note of the RV’s width and height just in case you have to go through a small space or a low bridge.
-The gas tank takes a while to fill up (our record was $200 worth of fuel) and if you’re going faster, like on the long straight roads of the prairies, you’ll get through fuel quicker.
+Do make a note of the RV’s width and height just in case you have to go through a small space or low bridge.
+The gas tank takes a while to fill up (our record was $200 worth of fuel) and if you’re going faster, like on the long straight prairie roads, you get through fuel quicker.